ArturKovacs/Glitter-Island/README.md

 **OpenGL 3.3 is required to build and run this application.**

-Theres no dependencies needed to be installed for _Visual Studio 2015_, project is ready to be used out-of-the-box for its compiler.
+There are no dependencies needed to be installed for _Visual Studio 2015_, project is ready to be used out-of-the-box for its compiler.

 In case of an _other compiler_ the following dependencies' dev packages are required to be installed: